dreamonkey/responsive-image-loader/README.md

 If you want to disable them globally, set `conversion.converter` and/or `resolutionSwitching.resizer` to `null` into the loader options.
 Currently there is no way to disable them on a per-image basis.

-### Which default value should I use for `size`?
+### Which default value should I use for `defaultSize`?

-`defaultSize`, which is an option of art direction configuration, will be used also for resolution switching in some particular edge cases which need a fallback image:
+`defaultSize`, which is a global configuration option, will be used both for art direction and resolution switching.
+In the latter case, it is used in particular when:

-- if a breakpoint is generated after the last art direction source;
+- a breakpoint is generated after the last art direction source;
-- if there are no art direction sources at all.
+- there are no art direction sources at all.

 Because of this, you should set `defaultSize` to be the one of the image on the biggest screen possible.